angathorion/AnticipatoryMusicProduction/README.md

 Playback upon note input is supported; playback of notes at the 'now' line is not (yet).

+Musicians have their hands occupied when performing, so utilizing the application can be difficult.
+Bearing that in mind, the application utilizes motion detection to determine the direction the user's instrument is moved.
+Using the instrument to convey gesture, the system can then allow the musician to skip ahead 1, 2 or 3 bars in his/her performance.
+Motion detection has been implemented using gesture recognition via gest.js.

 ## Future Features

 ### Motion detection

-Musicians have their hands occupied when performing, so a planned feature is to use motion detection to determine the direction the user's instrument is pointing at.
-By breaking the camera's view into multiple detection regions, the system can then allow the musician to skip ahead 1, 2 or 3 bars in his/her performance.

 ### Bar looping